Undergraduate Admissions FAQs

 Have a question that you did not find here?

-We offer more than 50 majors and 30 minors in our undergraduate program.
+We offer more than 150 areas of study in our undergraduate program.

 Yes, Asbury grants credit for Advanced Placement (AP), the College Level Examination Program (CLEP), and International Baccalaureate (IB).
 Students should have official AP, CLEP, and/or IB scores sent directly to the Office of the Admissions.